PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### If you only have an account on Adroit

-You make your aliases and shell functions permanent by adding them to the bottom of your `.bashrc` file on Adroit and then source the file.
+You make your aliases and shell functions permanent by adding them to your `.bashrc` file and then sourcing the file.
 For instance, use a text editor like vim or emacs to add the `sq` alias:

 ```
 $ nano ~/.bashrc  # or vim, emacs, MyAdroit, etc.